slarwise/interesting-files.nvim/README.md

 :Telescope interesting_files
 ```

-Pressing enter on a file will go to that file.
+Pressing enter on a file goes to that file.
 The usual Telescope mappings for
-file pickers such as `<C-x>` for opening a file in a horizonal split work as
+file pickers such as `<C-x>` for opening a file in a horizontal split work as
 usual.

 To go to the nth file in `interesting-files`, do